shanegibney/learningRuby/README.md

 my_method 1, 2, { :age => 63, :alive => true}
 ```

-WE could call te method instead like this, because if soemthing looks like  hash at the end of  method call it gets treated like one.
+We could call the method instead like this, because if soemthing looks like  hash at the end of  method call it gets treated like one.

 ```
 my_method 1, 2, :age => 63, :alive => true